mjgm97/ludix-platform/README.md

 The **Prediction** tab estimates a run-level outcome (score, stars, session length, or pass/fail) from behaviour features folded from that run’s event stream, then **explains** the model.
-Estimators are dependency-free implementations — **gradient-boosted trees**, random forest, a single decision tree, and linear/logistic regression — and explanations use **exact path-dependent TreeSHAP** for both **global** feature importance and **per-run local** attributions (a waterfall from the model’s baseline to its prediction).
+Estimators are dependency-free implementations (**gradient-boosted trees**, random forest, a single decision tree, and linear/logistic regression), and explanations use **exact path-dependent TreeSHAP** for both **global** feature importance and **per-run local** attributions (a waterfall from the model’s baseline to its prediction).
 Held-out diagnostics (R²/RMSE/MAE vs. a naïve baseline, predicted-vs- actual) keep the model honest.
 This brings interpretable machine learning to game telemetry without